ouroborus/eve-station-search/README.md

 This project consists of two parts: Data conversion software to convert the EVE data into a structure more convenient for the web server; and a web application designed to run on the Google App Engine platform.

-This repository includes a pre-compiled data set, `gae/data.py`.
-Building it isn't necessary.

 ## Build environment

 * The Eve Online static data export